Princeton-CDH/ppa-django/scripts/README.md

 ## HathiTrust "Version" Timestamps
-This script extracts and saves the version timestamp information from the public HathiTrust interface for PPA excerpt records (based on an exported report).
+This script extracts and saves the version timestamp information from the public HathiTrust interface for a set of HathiTrust volumes.
+By default, the set of volumes corresponds to PPA excerpt records (based on an exported report).

 - `get_version_labels.py`: The script to run.
-It extracts the HathiTrust volume identifiers (htids) from an existing excerpt file.
+This script extracts HathiTrust volume identifiers (htids) from a text file containing one htid per line.
+By default, the input file is `ht-excerpts-2023-09-20.txt`, but an alternative file can be specified as input.
 It writes its output as a tsv with columns corresponding to htids and their extracted version timestamps.
-    - input (hard-coded): `ht-excerpts-2023-09-20.tsv`
+    - input: Input `.txt` file.
+If none specified, `ht-excerpts-2023-09-20.txt`.
     - output: `version-labels/version-labels-[current date].tsv`